toniles/sierpinski-animations/README.md

 ## The Essence of the Project

-This project is a celebration, a confluence of the analytical and the whimsical.
-It is an invitation to manipulate variables, to not merely observe but to partake in the creation of fractal phantasms that might as well be the musings of nature herself.
-Within these coded confines, fractals unfold in vibrant animation, portraying the Sierpinski Triangle's journey through a series of transformations—each more mesmerizing than the last.
+This initiative embodies a synthesis of mathematical exactitude and creative aesthetics.
+It encourages active exploration of fractal geometry through adjustable variables.
+Experimentation is welcomed.

 ## Installation